RTEMS/rtems-docs/c-user/partition_manager.rst

 NOTES:
     This directive will not cause the calling task to be preempted.

-    The ``starting_address`` must be properly aligned for the target architecture.
+    The partition buffer area specified by the ``starting_address`` must be properly aligned.
+It must be possible to directly store target architecture pointers and the also the user data.
+For example, if the user data contains some long double or vector data types, the partition buffer area and the buffer size must take the alignment of these types into account which is usually larger than the pointer alignment.
+A cache line alignment may be also a factor.

-    The ``buffer_size`` parameter must be a multiple of the CPU alignment factor.
+    The ``buffer_size`` parameter must be an integral multiple of the pointer size on the target architecture.
 Additionally, ``buffer_size`` must be large enough to hold two pointers on the target architecture.
 This is required for RTEMS to manage the buffers when they are free.

     Memory from the partition is not used by RTEMS to store the Partition Control Block.